-Alternative 4: Modify the FLEC Zone cobia ACL allocations to be calculated based on maintaining the current commercial ACL (i.e., 70,000 lbs) beginning in the 2021 fishing season and allocating the remaining revised total ACL to the recreational sector.
-The allocation percentages will remain in following years.
+Alternative 4: Modify the FLEC Zone cobia ACL allocations to be calculated based on maintaining the current commercial ACL (i.e., 70,000 lbs) and using the revised total ACL for the 2021 season, allocate the remaining pounds to the recreational sector.
+Use the resulting allocation percentages for the following years.